sonhal/googlecodelabs-python-kurs/python-kurs.md

 Duration: 5:00

 The control structure statements in python use colon ( : ) to indicate termination of the statement.

 After a colon ( : ) in a statement the body of the construct should follow.
-In Python this block should be indented.
+This block of code should be indented.

 By convention this indentation level is 4 spaces.

 ; at the end of statements are not needed.